dortania/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 set __COMPAT_LAYER=WIN7RTM && start \path\to\BootCamp\Drivers\Apple\Bootcamp.msi'
 ```

-Make sure to substitute `\path\to` with the location of the BootCamp folder.
+Make sure to substitute `\path\to` with the location of the Boot Camp folder.

-You can also open `Properties` on the file to change the compatibility to `Previous version of Windows` in case you have BootCamp 4.0 drivers (the above command does this already.)
+You can also open `Properties` on the file to change the compatibility to `Previous version of Windows` in case you have Boot Camp 4.0 drivers (the above command does this already.)

 :::